rajat8527/Dungeons-Dragons-Backend/README.md

 - `resources/` - Contains all the static resources, templates and property files.
 - `resources/application.yml` - It contains application-wide properties.
 Spring reads the properties defined in this file to configure our application.
 We can define server’s default port, server’s context path, database URLs etc, in this file.
 - `pom.xml` - contains all the project dependencies

-## Points covered as per the given tasks

-- API Endpoints created for fetching and saving data from database.
-- Spring Cache has been used to implement the caching.
-- MongoDB (Cloud) has been used for database layer.
-- Travis CI integration has been added.
-- Heroku integration added
-- Code published on Github, Travis CI and Heroku.
-- README.md file added.

-## Bonus points added
-- Open API Swagger integration added
-- New Relic APM integration added
-- Implemented Custom and Global Exception handling.

 ## Additional notes